luisaueHU/luisauehu.github.io/_pages/publications.md

 # Publications under review
 (with Tine Hanrieder): Medical Worlds and the Construction of Culture: Community Health Workers between Evidence-Based and Community Medicine.

+Constituting International Politics as Governing the In-Between:A Praxeological Analysis of the International Sanitary Conference of
+1892"

 # Publications in preparation
 Policies of Inequity.
 A Global History of Diarrheal Diseases (Book project).

-Constituting International Politics as Governing the In-Between.
-Objectual Politics at the International Sanitary of Conference of 1892.

 How Professions Maintain Coloniality.
 The History of Travel Medicine.